semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 ![CI Workflow](./img/ci-workflow.jpg)

 Continuous Delivery and Continuous Deployment extend this process by providing a package you can release and deploy to the world.
-The whole process is automated and can be configured in way that does not require human intervention.
+The whole thing is automated and can be set up to not need human intervention.
+No more stressing over deployment or releases!

 ![CD Workflow](./img/cd-workflow.jpg)